-1.4 Corporate Governance practices administered by the Company on top of the provisions of law The Company faithfully administers the text provisions of the above legislative framework regarding corporate governance.
+1.4 Corporate Governance practices administered by the Company on top of the provisions of law

+The Company faithfully administers the text provisions of the above legislative framework regarding corporate governance and is already in the process pf harmonizing with the provisions of the new regulatory framework.
 At present, there are no applied practices on top of the above provisions.